“I wasn't looking for a career change. I was looking for an improv class.”

 I felt something shift in my chest.
 How had she done that?

 I had been circling that question my entire life without knowing how to ask it.
 Since college, I had known I was drawn to psychological work; I had intended to become a Jungian psychotherapist.
-Years later, I went back to school for my Master's in Social Work..
+Years later, I went back to school for my Master's in Social Work.
 Got within four credits of finishing.
 Couldn't make the field hours work.
 I filed it away.
 Another door I'd cracked open and quietly closed.
 I told myself the timing wasn't right.
-I let obligations pull me back into the grind.
+I let other obligations pull me back into the grind.

 But here was this woman who had just done it.
 She simply changed her career.